Zigbee2MQTT fails to start #

-Most of the times this is caused by zigbee-shepherd not being able to communicate with your CC2530 or CC2531.
+Most of the times this is caused by zigbee-herdsman not being able to communicate with your CC2530 or CC2531.

 Execute the following command to find out the correct path: